 Not familiar with booking a cash flight with points using flexible points like Chase or Amex?
 Check out our full guide.
-While you might get more value out of your points by transferring them, this is a no-nonsense way to book some free travel.
+While you can sometimes get more value out of your points by transferring them, this is a no-nonsense way to book some free travel.

 The search will come back with your best options, listed in both cash price and points cost.
 When a deal is cheap, it can be a great time to use those flexible points to cover the cost!
-For example, you could book a recent Premium deal to Barcelona for just 24,000 Chase Ultimate Rewards points – or less, depending on which card you hold.
+For example, Thrifty Traveler Premium recently got a deal for hundreds off flights to Cancun (CUN), including flights from Philadelphia (PHL) to Cancun (CUN) for $172.

 Once you’ve selected the flight you’d like to redeem your points for, you’ll fill out your personal and travel information.
 This includes providing your frequent flyer program number for the airline you’ll be flying.
 Be sure to add this so you earn miles for your flight!

 And it’s as simple as that.
 Book your flight for free using flexible points, and still earn miles for flying on that airline.
 That’s a win-win.

 How to Earn These Flexible Points

 The three top flexible points programs are Chase Ultimate Rewards and Amex Membership Rewards, and Capital One Venture miles.
 But one stands above the rest: Chase.

 To earn Chase points, we recommend starting out with either the Chase Sapphire Preferred Card.